Vietnam.vn - Nền tảng quảng bá Việt Nam

 Non-dairy creamer is used in many foods and drinks, especially milk tea.
 The main ingredient of creamer is hydrogenated vegetable oil (coconut oil or palm oil), accounting for about 30% of the weight.
 Hydrogenated vegetable oil is a trans fat, which increases the level of bad cholesterol in the blood, leading to the risk of heart disease, stroke and diabetes.

-Non-dairy creamers contain a lot of sugar, emulsifiers, stabilizers, thickeners, colorants and flavorings.
+Non-dairy creamers contain a lot of sugar, emulsifiers, stabilizers, thickeners, colorants, and flavorings.
 Excessive consumption of these additives increases the burden on the digestive system, promoting the progression of many metabolic disorders such as obesity and hypertension.

 Dr. Duy Tung said that a healthy person can consume less than 22g of saturated fat per day (ie less than 10% of total calories consumed) and less than 2g of trans fat (ie less than 1% of total calories consumed).
-Supplementing with the biological compound GDL-5 (extracted from South American sugarcane pollen) helps regulate blood lipids, reduce excess bad cholesterol in the blood and increase good cholesterol, preventing cardiovascular disease.
+Supplementing the biological compound GDL-5 (extracted from South American sugarcane pollen) helps regulate blood lipids, reduce the amount of excess bad cholesterol in the blood and increase good cholesterol, preventing cardiovascular disease.

 Truong Giang